AssetOverflow/deepagents-enhancements/docs/research/deephaven_mcp_integration.md

 # AssetOverflow/deephaven-mcp Integration Blueprint for Deepagents

+> **Audience:** Deepagents platform engineers and operations owners responsible for
+> shipping, hardening, and extending MCP tooling inside the Deepagents runtime.

 ## Purpose and Scope
 This document analyzes the open-source `AssetOverflow/deephaven-mcp` Model Context Protocol (MCP) server and designs a practical integration plan that elevates it to a first-class subsystem inside Deepagents.